 Who We Are

-When we first met, Ellen's hunger for animal interaction was powerful and touching.
-She was thrilled to be around and help with my family of horses, donkeys, dogs and cats.
-Ellen now operates New Moon Farm Goat Rescue and Sanctuary in Arlington.
+Ellen's hunger for animal interaction has always been powerful and touching.
+She currently lives with an animal family which includes horses, donkeys, dogs, cats, sheep and goats.
+Ellen is the founder and executive director of New Moon Farm Goat Rescue and Sanctuary in Arlington.
 She is a tenured faculty member in the Photography Department at EVCC.

 When not working on the farm, she rides her rescued mares Eclipse and Harmony, accompanied on the trails by dogs Toby and Maizy.

-When we attend events that welcome their presence they are delighted to be part of any activities that include attention and possible food.
+When we attend events that welcome his presence he is patient and delighted to be part of any activities that include attention and possible food.

-I am grateful every day for the support of my husband, Doug, as well as my family and friends.
-They all have made it possible for Equine Aid to exist and move forward through their support and encouragement.
+She is grateful for the support of her husband, Doug, friends and family who have made it possible for Equine Aid to exist and move forward through their support and encouragement.

 She is thankful for the animals who have shared their home and teach us lessons every day.

 The photo is of Geri and her beloved Paloma.

 Scott has volunteered with us for three years and joined us living at the farm in January of 2013.
 His forte' is feeding the horses and bear hugging any equine within reach.
 He works hard caring for them every day.

 He is a senior at Monroe High School this year.
 He aspires to be a police officer and big dog owner.
 His favorite horse, Stewie, is filling the bill, for now.